 A student loan sounds like something easy enough to understand, a loan for higher education, right?
 Student loans come in all sorts of shapes and sizes.
-If you’re considering applying for one, knowing the different types of student loan options available can help you make a smarter decision about which kind of loan to apply for.
+If you’re considering applying for one, knowing the different types of student loan options available can help you decide which kind of loan to apply for.

-One criterion for classifying student loans into different categories is the collateral requirement or the lack of it.
+One criterion for classifying student loans into different categories is the collateral requirement or lack thereof.
 Based on this, the following types of student loans are available.

 These are secured loans where an asset like a deposit, a house property or securities must be pledged as collateral to avail of the loan.
 Typically, education loans over ₹7.5 lakh require some kind of collateral.